nus-cs2103-AY2425S1/ip/docs/README.md

 # Sunny User Guide
+**Sunny is my dog.
+She is kinda smart so she can help you keep track of your tasks, check out the instructions below to find out more!**

+## Example of the user interface:
 ![Image of the actual user interface](Ui.png)

-Sunny is my dog.
-She is kinda smart so she can help you keep track of your tasks, check out the instructions below to find out more!

 ## Adding deadlines: `deadline`